ipld/ipld/specs/transport/trustless-pathing/fixtures/unixfs_20m_variety.md

 bafkreigtkfmisjmiqfp2y73lpqj7uu7mnqg7cjm5br67ek6nwsbyuqgkom | RawLeaf   | ↳ /pi[0:1700] (1701 B)
 ```

-### Small file in directory in directory in directory
+### Small file in a directory in directory in directory

-Same result regardless of scope.
+Same as the above case, but the single-block file is contained within an additional nested single-block directory.
+As a single-block file, the same execution is expected regardless of scope.

 #### all